rasmartins/typemux/examples/graphql-import/README.md

 }
 ```

-Multi-line descriptions in GraphQL are converted to single-line or multi-line comments in TypeMux:
+Multi-line descriptions in GraphQL are converted to single-line or multi-line comments in TypeMUX:
 ```typemux
 // User represents a user account in the system.
 // This includes all user profile information.